 ADC reacts similarly when exposed to air.
-The only difference is that water escapes the clay from all sides and it also dries up from the inside like the surface area.
+The water escapes the clay from all sides at a faster rate than it dries the inside.

-Once ADC has been manufactured, it is packaged in air-tight containers or plastic bags to ensure that it is not exposed to air.
-Packaging it in this way keeps the clay moist and soft, allowing it to last much longer.
+ADC is packaged in air-tight containers or plastic bags to ensure that it is not exposed to air.

-Do note that the level of humidity around the surface area affects how long the clay will remain soft and moist.
-For instance, if you put it close to a humidifier or in the sunlight during a hot, sunny day, the clay will dry up faster.
+The level of humidity around the surface area affects how long the clay will remain soft and moist.
+For instance, if ADC is placed in the sunlight during a hot, sunny day, the clay will dry up faster.

-If you keep it on your window on a cloudy, rainy day with high humidity in the air, it will take much longer to cure.
+If you keep it out on a cloudy, rainy day with high humidity in the air, it will take much longer to cure.